danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part2.md

 ## What's Next?

 So now the `documents` table is fully populated and ready to be used for search.
-Next up, see [Part 3: Search Engine and API](../roll-your-own-search-service-for-gatsby-part3) for how to search the table and build a service to expose a search API.
+Next up, see [Part 3: Search Engine](../roll-your-own-search-service-for-gatsby-part3) for how to use the built-in PostgreSQL search functions to search the documents.